 Ambassador Yossi Gal serves as Vice President for University Advancement and External Relations for the Hebrew University of Jerusalem.
 He assumed this leadership role in 2015.

-A career diplomat, he served as Israel’s Ambassador to France and Monaco (2010-2015).
-He previously was posted to Washington, D.C. twice, as Director of the Ambassador’s office (1976-1981) and as spokesman of the embassy (1985-1989).
-He served as Israel’s Ambassador to the Netherlands from 1995-2001.
-He has lectured throughout the world and published articles in the French and U.S. media.
+A career diplomat and Hebrew University alumnus, Ambassador Gal most recently served as Israel’s Ambassador to France and Monaco (2010-2015).
+Earlier in his distinguished career, he was twice posted to Washington, D.C. as Director of the Ambassador’s office (1976-1981) and as later as Spokesman of the embassy (1985-1989).
+He also served as Israel’s ambassador to the Netherlands from 1995-2001.
+Ambassador Gal has lectured throughout the world and published articles on international affairs in the French and U.S. media.

-Extensively involved in international relations, Ambassador Gal participated in the Madrid Peace Conference, was a member of the peace negotiating team with Jordan and the Palestinians, headed the process of Israel’s adherence to the Organization for Economic Co-operation and Development, and led the negotiations on upgrading relations with the European Union.
+Extensively involved in international relations, Ambassador Gal participated in the Madrid Peace Conference, was a member of the peace negotiating team with Jordan and the Palestinians, headed the process of Israel’s adherence to the Organization for Economic Co-operation and Development (OECD), and led the negotiations on upgrading Israel’s relations with the European Union.